ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 Before attempting to parallelize the program we will first attempt to estimate

-the ideal scalability of the application using Amdhal’s law.
+the ideal scalability of the application using Amdahl's law.
 The

-existing application measures the total execution time in nanoseconds.
+existing application measures the total execution time in processor clock cycles.

 Using your best estimate, modify the program to measure the time of the expected

 parallel segment and serial segment.
-Note: You should be using the gethrtime()
+Note: You should be using the getCC()

 Using the expected parallel/serial ratio from your measurement, create a graph